 - Oral use in children is not recommended.

 - May be used topically in diluted concentrations to treat skin infections and injuries, such as minor cuts and scrapes.
 For proper dilutions speak with a knowledgeable health care provider.
-There are some aromatherapy formulas for children as well; again speak with a knowledgeable provider for dosing.
-Never use lavender on an open wound; seek immediate medical attention.
+There are some aromatherapy formulas for children as well.
+Speak with a knowledgeable provider for dosing.
+Never use lavender on an open wound.
+Seek immediate medical attention.

-- A small study published in the New England Journal of Medicine in 2007 concluded that lavender and tea oils in some shampoos, soaps, and lotions may cause gynecomastia, breast development in a male, in boys.
+- A study published in the New England Journal of Medicine concluded that lavender and tea oils in some shampoos, soaps, and lotions may cause gynecomastia, breast development in boys.
 If you have any concerns, ask your doctor about using lavender for a child.

 The following are recommended adult doses for lavender:

-- Internal use: Speak with a knowledgeable health care provider to find the right dose for you.
+- Internal use: Speak with a knowledgeable provider to find the right dose for you.

-- Inhalation: 2 - 4 drops in 2 - 3 cups of boiling water.
+- Inhalation: 2 to 4 drops in 2 to 3 cups of boiling water.
 Inhale vapors for headache, depression, or insomnia.
 If you have asthma, talk to your doctor before using essential oil inhalations to see if they are right for you.
 There are some people who find essential oil used in inhalation form irritating to lungs and/or eyes.

-- Topical external application: For ease of application, add 1 - 4 drops per tablespoon of base oil (such as almond or olive oil).
+- Topical external application: For ease of application, add 1 to 2 drops per tbsp. of base oil (such as almond or olive oil).
 Lavender oil is toxic if taken orally.
 Only use the oil externally or by inhalation.
 Also, avoid contact with eyes or mucous membranes, such as the lips and nostril.